smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ![Remix contract selected](/files/intermediates-tutorial-01.png)

-Select the contract `VRFD20` (or the name you've given your contract).
-You will deploy this contract on the Kovan testnet network.
+Select the `VRFD20` contract or the name that you gave to your contract.
+You will deploy this contract on the Kovan test network.

 Click the caret arrow on the right hand side of **Deploy** to expand the parameter fields, and paste the following values in:

 - vrfCoordinator:   `0xdD3782915140c8f3b190B5D67eAc6dc5760C46E9`